-2.4 At a jurisdiction level, did you experience any challenges with costing of specific products in Round 23?
+2.4 At a jurisdiction level, did you experience any challenges with costing of specific products in Round 25?

-WA does not currently cost at the phase of care level for palliative care or mental health and costs are submitted at episode level.
+WA has continued costing for mental health at the phase of care level.
+This process has not fully matured and costs were submitted to IHPA at an episode level with a view to reporting at phase level for Round 26.
 The cost of blood products is not included in the WA submission.
-Work is ongoing with the aim of being able to submit phase of care costing and include blood product costs in future rounds.
+Work is ongoing with the aim of being able to include blood product costs in future rounds.

-Cost for ancillary services including pharmacy, pathology and imaging that were not able to be matched or linked in the activity matching process have been excluded from the Round 23 submission.
+Cost for ancillary services including pharmacy, pathology and imaging that were not able to be matched or linked in the activity matching process have been excluded from the Round 25 submission.